Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Previous work

-Dellacherie 2010 \cite{dellacherie_analysis_2010} used the modified equations for the linear acoustic waves with artificial diffusion to rigorously show that, starting from a standard Godunov scheme, reducing the velocity diffusion by \textit{at least} a factor of $M$ will prevent the production of spurious acoustic $\ord{p}{1}$ modes and ensure accuracy for the convective low Mach number limit, provided the initial conditions are well-prepared\footnote{Well-prepared initial conditions are solutions which are \textit{close to} the solution space of the convective limit i.e. contain vanishingly small acoustic components.
-See Schochet \cite{schochet_fast_1994} and Dellacherie \cite{dellacherie_analysis_2010} for a formal definition.}.
+Dellacherie 2010 and Dellacherie et al 2016 \cite{dellacherie_analysis_2010,dellacherie_construction_2016} used the modified equations for the linear acoustic waves with artificial diffusion to rigorously show that reducing the velocity diffusion of a standard Godunov scheme by \textit{at least} a factor of $M$ will prevent the production of spurious acoustic $\ord{p}{1}$ modes and ensure accuracy for the convective low Mach number limit, provided the initial conditions are well-prepared\footnote{Well-prepared initial conditions are solutions which are \textit{close to} the solution space of the convective limit i.e. contain vanishingly small acoustic components.
+See Schochet \cite{schochet_fast_1994} and Dellacherie et al \cite{dellacherie_analysis_2010,dellacherie_construction_2016} for a formal definition.}.
 This shows that the increased pressure diffusion in the preconditioned artificial diffusion is in fact not necessary for low-Mach accuracy.
 However, it has been shown \cite{dellacherie_analysis_2010,guillard_chapter_2017} that the increased pressure diffusion introduces a Brezzi-Pitk{\"a}ranta type stabilisation \cite{brezzi_stabilization_1984}, which prevents pressure chequerboard instabilities on collocated schemes, and has previously been applied to finite-element \cite{hughes_new_1986} and finite-volume \cite{eymard_stabilized_2006} schemes for incompressible flow.\\